 The media gains more click-throughs (which is directly linked to revenue income) when they publish articles with a fat bias.
 Moderate headlines and articles that present a nuanced look at fat do not garner as many clicks/revenue.

-The media flagrantly appeals to our fear of fat, and makes gross assumptions, extrapolations and correlations about weight.
-Headlines are built to draw eyeballs, and rarely reflect the scientific data accurately.
+The media flagrantly appeals to our fear of fat and makes gross assumptions, extrapolations, and correlations about weight.
+Headlines are built to draw eyeballs and rarely reflect scientific data accurately.

-Images of thin, emaciated women and bulked-up, lean men get more clicks than those of people living in average or larger bodies.
+Images of thin, emaciated women and bulked-up, lean men get more clicks than those of people living with average or larger bodies.

 When the media drives our perception, and the media is driven by clicks, we must acknowledge irresponsible behavior in relation to fat bias.